/ Health Center

 • Fever

-2. If your travel report indicated that you were traveling to a high risk country, you should obtain a TB skin test no sooner than nine weeks after returning from your trip
+2. You should obtain a TB test no sooner than nine weeks after returning from a country with a high burden of tuberculosis.

 Travel Resources